sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 ### Installing scrapy
 It is recommended that one should install scrapy within a “virtual environment” ([virtualenv](https://virtualenv.pypa.io/en/latest/)).
 A virtualenv is an environment with its own installation directories, which doesn’t share libraries with other virtualenv environments (and optionally doesn’t access the globally installed libraries).
 The virtual environment installation documentation can be found [here](https://virtualenv.pypa.io/en/stable/installation/) and a user guide can be found [here](https://virtualenv.pypa.io/en/stable/userguide/).
 An example of how to set up a virtual environment on a mac can be found in [this](https://sunshinescience.github.io/2019/08/08/create-python-env.html) blog post.

-A scrapy tutorial can be found in the documentation [here](https://doc.scrapy.org/en/latest/intro/tutorial.html).
+A great scrapy tutorial can be found in the documentation [here](https://doc.scrapy.org/en/latest/intro/tutorial.html).
 To install Scrapy via the conda-forge channel, type in the terminal (mac/linux) or command line (windows):

     conda install -c conda-forge scrapy

 Type `y` to proceed with necessary packages.

 ### Create a new project
-Navigate into a directory where you'd like to store your code (here the new project will be called 'demo_scrapy' and type:
+Navigate into a directory where you'd like to store your code (here the new project will be called 'demo_scrapy') and type:

     scrapy startproject demo_scrapy